 Is taking ROTC the same as "joining" the military?

 Not at all.
 ROTC is a series of elective college courses, which you can begin as a freshman with no military obligation.
 It is similar to taking any other class on campus.
-Here's a list of the courses you can choose from.

 Do I have to go to Basic Training to do ROTC?